MikeBidinger/Markdown/README.md

 > There are Markdown specific and GitHub specific syntaxes!

 > [!NOTE]
-> Many thanks to https://markdown-it.github.io/, while it was the foundation of this documentation.
+> Many thanks to <a href="https://markdown-it.github.io/">markdown-it</a>,
+while it provided the foundation of this documentation.

 ## Table of contents